A complex node of the cosmic web associated with the massive galaxy cluster MACS J0600.1-2008: Conclusion

 While our SL model of the eastern structures detected in MACS0600 is corroborated by both the X-ray analysis and an alternative \texttt{LTM} model, it nevertheless remains uncertain due to the lack of SL constraints (and spectroscopic redshifts) in that area.
 Future models will therefore require high-resolution space-based imaging observations with HST and JWST, and additional supporting spectroscopy, to robustly detect multiple images in that area and properly constrain the cluster's mass distribution.
 In addition, weak lensing analyses in a wide field around the cluster and its associated structures in the far north, which can be done with wide-field ground-based imaging, as well as including the far northern structures in future SL analyses, would further help to constrain the total mass distribution of MACS0600.
 With its exceptionally large SL area, and the potential additional SL cluster structure in the north observable in parallel, the Anglerfish cluster MACS0600 represents a prime field for the next generation of ultra-deep HST and JWST surveys to probe the high-redshift Universe through its SL magnification.
+With their wide fields-of-view, upcoming space-based imaging missions such as e.g. \textit{Euclid} and \textit{Roman} will routinely enable the detections of massive associated cluster structures around SL clusters \citep[e.g.][]{atek24b}.